BrendanGasparin/100-days-of-code/log.md

 **Thoughts:** Haven't updated my log or posted in over two weeks.
 I only missed one day of coding, two Saturdays ago.

+I'm still on chapter 1 of The C Programming Language.
+The last few exercises are particularly difficult for me.
+I'm on the fourth chapter of Automate the Boring Stuff, which is more reading than coding so far.
+I'm on week 8 of CS50x.

 **Link(s) to work:**
 1. [Conway's Game of Life](https://github.com/BrendanGasparin/c-conway)